#while citizens worry about their rights and freedoms

 No nudes.
 Never nudes.

-Don't try to force a relationship with someone who made it clear that he is, for whatever reason, not interested.
+Don't try to force a relationship with someone who has made it clear that he is not interested.
 You will be played like a fiddle until he meets someone he wants.

 Don't try communicating with someone who is messing with you on purpose.
-No one ignores you for three days or sleeps with your friend or breaks your favourite necklace after an argument by accident.
+No one ignores you for three days or breaks your favourite necklace after an argument by accident.
 Also, your husband would never.

 The daily life:

-If you don't trust your parents, block them off your account or open a new one when you turn 18 before they rob you.
+If you don't trust your parents, block them from your account or open a new one when you turn 18 before they rob you.

-Save a year's worth of expenses, don't purchase what you couldn't buy twice now, don't replace what still works, give yourself week-long thinking periods before spending.
+Save a year's worth of expenses, don't purchase what you couldn't buy twice now, don't replace what still works, thrift/swap, and think for a week before spending.

-Get folders for your paperwork and keep them safe + take pictures for an encrypted Drive (beware of iCloud): diplomas, flat, car, big purchases, work, taxes, health, etc.
+Get folders for your paperwork + scan them onto an encrypted Drive (not iCloud): diplomas, flat, car, work, taxes, health, etc.

-Print pics and make albums.
-One day, the app will die.
+Print pictures and make albums before the app disappears.

-Mind your health.
-Exercise weekly (cardio/strength, ex: runs + weighted Pilates), walk, get more water, sleep, and fibre, take vitamin D, mind your eyes/ears/skin/teeth, stretch, leave.
+Prioritise health.
+Exercise (cardio/strength, ex: runs/weighted Pilates), walk, drink more, sleep, eat fibre, take vitamin D, mind your eyes/ears/skin/teeth, stretch, and leave if needed.

 Only invest energy, money, or time into what is worth it.
-FaceTime before the date.
-Get secondhand leather boots instead of replacing plastic.
-Drop the book after 100 bad pages.
+FaceTime before the date, get secondhand leather boots instead of replacing plastic biyearly, drop the book after 100 bad pages.

-Refuse conversations with people whose lives you wouldn't want, who happily overwork for a mediocre wage and don't know how old their children are.
-The handcuffs are homemade.
+Refuse advice from people whose lives you wouldn't want, who happily overwork for a mediocre wage and don't know who their children are.
+These handcuffs are homemade.

 The job:

-People will not forget how you made them feel and the world is a small place.
-Colleagues, clients, bosses will gossip: make sure it is for good reason.
-Dress and look clean, stand straight, be on time, never ever gossip, even when you were wronged.
+People will not forget how you made them feel, and the world is small.
+Colleagues, clients, and bosses will gossip: make sure it is for a good reason.
+Dress and look clean, stand straight, be on time, and never gossip, even when you are wronged.

 Understand the power of sobriety.
-Be known for the success of your last project, not your bright skirts or temper.
+Be known for your projects and LinkedIn CV, not your bright skirts and temper.

-Protect future you so you get the promotion/project/raise.
+Protect Future You to secure the next step.
 No friends, no enemies.
-Smile, have neutral answers, make them talk, move on, make your IG private, google your name.
+Smile, stay neutral and calm, listen, move on, make your IG private, Google your name.

 Lie.
-You don't avoid them, you eat lunch with your nana (hi Paula, no, I forgot about the hairdresser's), weren't unemployed, your father was ill, cannot go out, you have a birthday party.
+You don't avoid them, you eat lunch with your nana (hi Paula, no, I forgot she's at the hairdresser's); weren't unemployed, your father was ill; cannot go out, you have a birthday party.

-Act boring with the jealous old woman or the obnoxious man.
-Take the fake compliment for a real one, don't understand the innuendo, have too much work to chat.
+Act boring with jealous old women and obnoxious men: take the fake compliment for a real one, don't understand the innuendo, have too much work to chat.
 Bullies get bored.

 Sites to look up: Proton (mail, VPN, drive), Notion.